-INTRODUCTION TO CULMINATING EXPERIENCE SEMINAR Fall/Spring, 1 credit hour
+JUST 429 INTRODUCTION TO CULMINATING EXPERIENCE SEMINAR

 This course is the precursor to the senior culminating experience in the Criminal Investigations, Homeland Security, or Criminal Justice: Law Enforcement Leadership Bachelor's programs.
 Students meet on a weekly basis with faculty to discuss resume preparation, job interviewing, locating and establishing internships, and internship requirements.
 This course is a prerequisite to JUST430, Culminating Experience in Criminal Justice.
 One hour lecture per week.
 Prerequisites: senior level status in Criminal Investigation, CJ: Law Enforcement Leadership, or Homeland Security; or permission of instructor.